Muskan865/Secure-Application-Pipeline/README.md

 3. Integrate SAST and SCA into pipeline
 4. Perform DAST and manual penetration testing
 5. Exploit identified vulnerabilities
-6. Fix issues and re-test
+6. Fix issues and re-test.